Do you love running trails but the trails aren’t loving your feet back? It sounds like you need the best trail running shoes for backpacking.

 Our next entry into our search for the best trail running shoes for backpacking is theSalomon Speedcross 4.
 This shoe features Aggressive Grip that hugs trails better than ever.
 Precise foothold combines Sensifit with Quicklace, performance last shape, and endoFit for a superior ride.
 Plus, it offers the lightweight waterproof protection of GORE-TEX against some of the trail’s most treacherous elements.
 Finally, the EVA midsole provides outstanding cushioning to ward away sore feet.

-Amazon customers rated this shoe 4.4 out of 5 stars.
 One trail runner said he absolutely swears by these shoes.
 He praises their great grip with their exceptionally light cleat-like features.
 Also, he says the shoes strike a balance between cushioning and feeling the trail beneath your feet.
 However, some customers claimed the shoes started to fall apart after a few runs.
 One customer advises that they do not fare well on hard surfaces like asphalt.

-These shoes can cost from $ to $$.
 Plus, they come with a 2-year warranty.

 Altra King MT 1.5